NIC for employees

 If you are both employed and self-employed you need to pay:

-• class 1 NIC on your employed income; and
+- class 1 NIC on your employed income; and

-• class 2 and class 4 NIC on your self-employed income.
+- class 4 NIC on your self-employed income.

 Where someone is both employed and self-employed there is an annual maximum of contributions that is due – there is a link to further information at the end of this page.
-Therefore, you may not need to pay full class 2/class 4 NICs if you have paid sufficient class 1 NIC.
+Therefore, you may not need to pay full class 4 NICs if you have paid sufficient class 1 NIC.
 You can read more about NIC for the self-employed in our self-employment pages.

 Fluctuating pay